How to Talk About Your Weaknesses at a Job Interview

 - Formulate a Response

-Now that you have a pinpointed answer to your question, you need to know the way to phrase your answer into something that makes you seem appealing to the employer.
+Now that you have an answer pinpointed to your question, you need to know the way to phrase your answer into something that makes you seem appealing to the employer.
 There are certain things that you shouldn't say.
 Here are a few examples:

 What not to say: “I have trouble controlling my temper, sometimes I get very angry in heated situations.”